Complete the Common App in 5 days with our College Application Booster® Camp.

 Explanation:

-This supplement is asking all about your community.
-We are all a product of our environments, so write about how some of the other key players in your community have had an impact on your life.
+This supplement is asking you to elaborate on how your identity contributes to the communities you are a part of.
+We are all a product of our environments, so write about how your communities, contexts, and background have impacted your perspective.
 Which communities do you come from?
 What impact have they had on your views, beliefs, and experiences?
 Who and what has shaped you?
-This is a time to be transparent and honest—paint your readers an authentic, self-aware picture of who you are.
-You may choose to define community traditionally—your sports team, classmates, religious youth group—or a bit more creatively—a fan group you are a part of, a geographic or linguistic community, an expatriate community—for example.
+How have your unique attributes enriched a community you’re involved in?
+This is a time to be transparent and authentic—paint your readers a genuine, insightful, and self-aware picture of yourself.
+You may choose to define “community” traditionally—your sports team, classmates, religious youth group—or a bit more creatively—a fan group you are a part of, a geographic or linguistic community, an expatriate community—for example.
+Finally, be sure to connect your prior experiences to your hopes and goals for your experience at Duke—what does your background indicate about the kind of community member you will be on your future college campus?

-Remember, trying to impress admission officers will likely come off boastful, and groups like National Honor Society typically do not have a strong, meaningful community associated with them.
-Be honest, humble and tell readers something that they may not learn about you from the rest of your application.
+Remember, trying to impress admission officers will likely come off boastful, and groups like National Honors Society typically do not have a strong, meaningful community associated with them.
+Be honest and humble, and tell readers something that they may not learn about you from the rest of your application.

 l